 Short Stories for your bingeing pleasure.
-Use this category when you either don’t care about genre, or you are not sure about the type of story world you will like to visit.
+Travel through this category when you either don’t care about genre, or you are not sure about the type of story world you would like to visit.

 Linda pushed open the door, her hands shaking from fear, she tried to remember how she got to this room, but all she remembered was a night of heavy drinking and partying.
 She was at her best friend’s birthday batch, she had played a few wild